martenframework/marten/docs/docs/templates/reference/context-producers.md

 **Class:** [`Marten::Template::ContextProducer::Request`](pathname:///api/Marten/Template/ContextProducer/Request.html)

-The Request context producers contributes a `request` variable to the context: this variable corresponds to the current HTTP request object.
+The Request context producer contributes a `request` variable to the context: this variable corresponds to the current HTTP request object.
 If the template context is not initialized with an HTTP request object, then no variables are inserted.